AlbertoSS1/piStar/USERMANUAL.md

 4. **Help**: Where you can find examples of model to base, links to research related to piStar Tool and about language i * a quick help on the tool itself.
 ![Help Toolbar](images/HelpToolbar.PNG)

-**The Properties Bar is where the user sees and adds properties to their elements and template:**
+**The Properties Bar is where the user sees and adds properties to their elements and model:**
 ![Options Toolbar](images/PropertiesToolbar.PNG)

 **The Drawing Area is where the user make the model:**